jprichardson/electron-mocha/README.md

 ###  Debugger Support

 Use the `--debug` or `--debug-brk` options to enable Electron's debugger.
-When using `--renderer` this will open the test window and open the dev-tools: use that option in combination with a `debugger` statement anywhere in your tests or code to start debugging.
+When using `--renderer` this will open the test window and open the dev-tools.
+Note that the window will close automatically when the tests have finished, therefore this option should be used in combination with `debugger` statements anywhere in your tests or code.
+Alternatively, you can use the `--interactive` option which will keep the window open after your tests have run (you can reload the window to run the tests again) -- this gives you the opportunity to set breakpoints using the dev-tools debugger.

+To debug the main process (i.e., if you run your tests without the `--renderer` option), you will need to start an external debugger.
+For more details, see [Electron's documentation](http://electron.atom.io/docs/tutorial/debugging-main-process/).

 Roadmap
 -------